 It will be as much as a mental challenge as a physical one.

-The team - Gary, Sarah, Sarah, Mike, David and Adam will be taking on the challenge with an aim to raise over £30,000 for the Intensive Care Society and Doctors in Distress, so we can continue to support all those working in intensive care.
+The team - Gary, Sarah, Sarah, Mike, David and Nick will be taking on the challenge with an aim to raise over £30,000 for the Intensive Care Society and Doctors in Distress, so we can continue to support all those working in intensive care.

 The event was conceived by Gary and Debbie Pittaway, whose daughter Harriet is a junior doctor in ICU in London, after they saw first-hand the effect the pandemic had on Harriet and her colleagues.
 Gary will also be taking on the challenge himself.